“No matter how you colour your disgust, it’s still hate!”

 The recent backlash in the media on the body positive movement, has caused some serious self-reflection about our role in promoting the diet and exercise industry.
 We do not take for granted the powerful influence we all must take responsibility for when voicing our opinions in our little niche of the interweb.
 Because of this, the Finding My Psych team is deeply sorry!
 Let me explain…

-After close examination of our global content, along with some of the messaging and language found in our articles, it is conclude that we have fallen into the trap of supporting the diet and exercise industry.
+After close examination of our global content, along with some of the messaging and language found in our articles, it is concluded that we have fallen into the trap of supporting the diet and exercise industry.
 While we believe that a plant based diet used as a prescriptive measure by medical experts such as Dr. Dean Ornish (reversing arterial sclerosis), we abhor the notion that ideal health is simply accomplished through weight loss.

 The field of Positive Health Psychology does not side with the exercise and diet industry.
 Diets do more harm in a society deeply disconnected from others while seeking validation through perfection depicted in social media.
 In step with promoting a broader understanding of health, we are removing language on our website supporting the negative impact of shame based speech, regardless of original intention.

 Are we making too big a deal about nothing?
 No!

 By now, you have likely read about the recent October 2018 Cosmo cover featuring Tess Holliday, a 300lb size 24 plus size model.
 Cosmo is attempting to broaden their audience with covers featuring diverse representatives of society.
 Needless to say, the backlash has been profound.
 Check out this recent video on Good Morning Britain featuring Piers Morgan and his outrageous behaviour to his body positive panel:

 Eight (8) Myths about the Body Positive Movement